jtierno-1/genepredictionrnn.github.io/README.md

-# Pseudogene Prediction with Machine Learning
+# Gene Sequence Prediction with Machine Learning
-Pseudogene prediction RNN and other architectures
+Pseudogene and other gene sequence predictions using a RNN and other architectures

 Fall 2020 Research Project by: Haley Granger and Joe Tierno
 > Faculty Advisor: Dr. Muhammad Aledhari